YJamesH/Budget-Simulation-Project/README.md

 -  A maximum total deployment number is also calculated to displayan estimated number of electric buses able to be afforded.

 ## Important things to note:
-Do **NOT** move file and folder locations relative to each other.
+Don't move file and folder locations relative to each other.

 Move the 'Highland Fleets Budget Simulation' folder as one

 No need to access any files in the 'Settings' folder!

 ## Running
-Download the .zip folder

-Unzip to desired location

-Open the budgetSimGUI application and input away!
+Clone the repository

--  'Budget-Simulation-Project-main' -> 'Highland Fleets Budget Simulation' -> budgetSimGUI.exe
+Navigate into 'Highland Fleets Budget Simulation' folder

+Run budgetSimGUI.exe and input away!

 ## Buttons and functions
    **Budget Simulation** <br/>
 -    **Save Inputs** <br/>